1 Endorsements and Signed Flights

 All of the other discussion above concerning signatures applies here as well.

-To be clear, an endorsement on MyFlightbook technically does not mean "CFI A endorsed student B", but rather "The person who has authenticated access to account A and the person who has authenticated access to account B have identified A as being a CFI for B, and has endorsed B"
+To be clear, an endorsement on MyFlightbook technically does not mean "CFI A endorsed student B", but rather "The person who has authenticated access to account A and the person who has authenticated access to account B have identified A as having authority to endorse B and has done so."

 5 Revision History